Brandish (video game)

-is an action role-playing game by Nihon Falcom.
+is a 1991 action role-playing game developed and published by Nihon Falcom.
 Originally released in 1991 for the NEC PC-9801 and FM Towns, it was later ported to the Super NES and PC Engine CD-ROM² in the mid 1990s, including an expanded re-release titled Brandish Renewal.
 The game was the first in the Brandish series and was followed by three sequels.
 A remake, Brandish: The Dark Revenant, was released for the PlayStation Portable in Japan in 2009 and worldwide in 2015.

 Gameplay

 Brandish is a top-down view dungeon crawler game.
-The original version of the game uses mouse controls from a real-time overhead view, where the player can move the warrior character Ares (known as Varik in the original English version) forward and backward, turn, strafe, and attack by clicking on boxes surrounding the player character.
-The player's objective is to escape from a labyrinth of over 40 floors filled with various monsters, traps and puzzles.
+The original version of the game uses mouse controls from a real-time overhead view, where the player can move the warrior character Ares (known as Varik in the English version) forward and backward, turn, strafe, and attack by clicking on boxes surrounding the player character.
+The player's objective is to escape from a labyrinth of over 40 floors in 5 different areas such as the 'Ruins', 'Tower', 'Cave', 'Dark Zone', and 'Fortress', each filled with various monsters, traps and puzzles.

-Brandish: The Dark Revenant turns the game's female antagonist Dela Delon into an optional alternate player character.
+Brandish: The Dark Revenant turns the game's female antagonist Dela Delon (known as Alexis in the English version) into an optional alternate player character.
 Dela, a magician, plays differently from the protagonist Ares the warrior.
 The game's "Dela Mode" is shorter (lasting about 10 hours as compared to some 20 hours with Ares) but harder than the main scenario.